 - Burt Canyon Trail Distance: 6.5 miles to Anna Lake Map

 - Crystal Lake Trail Distance: 3 miles Map

 - Duck Pass Trail Distance: 1 mile or 5 miles Map

 You can also enjoy the 3 mile hiking trail around Convict Lake of which this trail connects to the Sierra Crest according to Wikipedia.com.

-I highly recommend you make a stop by Convict Lake on your visit to the Inyo National Forest or Mammoth Lakes area in California.
-If you are looking for simple easy adventurous things to do this Summer, then go visit Convict Lake and the Mammoth Lakes area.
+The adventures offered in California are endless.
+Kayaking at Convict Lake is one of my highly recommended activities to do on your visit to the Inyo National Forest or Mammoth Lakes area.
+Mammoth Lakes weather is perfect when exploring in the summer.
+And if you are a skier, the Mammoth Lakes is one of the top ski resorts in the area.
+So, if you are looking for simple easy adventurous things to do this Summer, then you might wish to add Convict Lake and the Mammoth Lakes area to your itinerary.
 Directions: Convict Lake is approximately two miles from Highway 395 and about 15 minutes south of Mammoth Lakes.